 - What should I do to document my dog bite case?

 Our legal team knows that many injured individuals are looking for information before they make a decision about whether to hire an attorney.
 We have created a free booklet detailing several of the most common questions and concerns that other clients have had when someone has been bitten by a dog.
 We invite you to contact our law firm to request our booklet without further obligation.
 If after reading it you want to learn more, we offer free initial consultations to all personal injury victims.
-Our legal team serves clients in the Central and Northern Michigan area, including, but not limited to, Ithaca, Mt.
-Pleasant, Midland, Clare, Gladwin, Harrison, Roscommon, Grayling, Gaylord, Cadillac and Traverse City.
+Our legal team serves clients in the Central, Western and Northern Michigan area, including, but not limited to Grand Rapids, Greenville, Ithaca, Alma, Mt.
+Pleasant, Midland, Clare, Gladwin, Grayling, Gaylord, Cadillac and Traverse City.

 Frequently Asked Questions After a Dog Attack